Delphinium, or A Necromancer’s Home

 “My Lady?”
 Pierre asked the air.
 A presence arose behind him and arms wrapped around his waist.
 Death rested her head between his shoulder-blades.
 She brought a chill with her, as if she had stood out in the snow for far too long and had yet to warm, and the duc shivered in her embrace.

 “The illness—” he began.

 “The spirits are not mine,” Mora said.
 “They come from my plane, but only in ancestry.”
-She was not divine though at times called goddess to honor her power.
-Neither all-knowing nor all-powerful, she was a being that came from another plane, and had a power over certain spirits—a daimon.
+She was not divine, though at times called a goddess to honor her power.
+Neither all-knowing nor all-powerful, she was a being that came from another plane and had a power over certain spirits—a daimon.
 The last of the keres, the daimons of pain and suffering.
 Legend and time had turned her into a being that responded to Death.
 And sometimes Life.